roy-mdr/es-iot-pcwin/README.md

 - [ ] Organize files
 - [ ] Make easier installers
 - [ ] Make auto-update
-- [ ] Won't disconnect connection when turned off or sleeped (possible solution with websockets or direct TCP)
+- [x] Won't disconnect connection when turned off or sleeped (possible solution with websockets or direct TCP)
-- [ ] Will reconnect if PC delays more than 10 seconds to turn off or sleep (possible solution with websockets or direct TCP)
+- [x] Will reconnect if PC delays more than 10 seconds to turn off or sleep (possible solution with websockets or direct TCP)
+- [ ] Add session-lock (Windows+L) action
+- [ ] Add launch TeamViewer action
+- [ ] Add return ipconfig command action